Deforestation and Global Warming

 How it works

-Over the years industrial plants have filled up Earth’s vast atmosphere with dark, blackened smoke for the pleasure and benefits of the human race at the extent of nature.
-Over the years vehicles have accumulated, along with population growth on the Earth’s ground and in turn so have the poisons stemming from those vehicles.
-Over the years humans have carelessly dumped trash on the sides of streets or near river banks, and to this day it is now seen that the crumbled plastics bombarding natures’ home have overtaken the world and its odds of survival.
+Industrial chimneys paint darkness across Earth's canvas, progress's price written in smoke against blue skies.
+Vehicles have accumulated alongside population growth on Earth’s ground, and in turn, so have the poisons stemming from those vehicles.
+Humans have carelessly dumped trash on the sides of streets or near riverbanks, and to this day, the crumbled plastics bombarding nature’s home have overtaken the world and its odds of survival.

 Need a custom essay on the same topic?